 Delta Dental member companies begin offering financial assistance during pandemic

-The ADA Council on Dental Benefit Programs is applauding certain Delta Dental member companies for providing assistance to its affected dentists in the midst of the COVID-19 pandemic.
+The ADA Council on Dental Benefit Programs is applauding four Delta Dental member companies for announcing financial assistance programs that provide assistance to dentists in the midst of the COVID-19 pandemic.

 “We urge third-party payers to consider grant programs, rather than advance payment programs, to support dental practices during these critical times,” added Dr. Markarian.